 S P Jain uses a system of continuous student evaluation, rather than a single end-of-semester final examination.
-At the start of each Unit, the professors provide students with a written document explaining assessment forms and their direct relevance to the learning outcomes for that subject.
+At the start of each Unit, the professors provide students with a written document explaining assessment forms and their direct relevance to the learning outcomes for that unit.
 The Unit outline will be uploaded on the Blackboard.
-The assessments types include Individual and Group Assignments, Exams (Mid Term Examinations and End Term Examination), Quizzes, Class Participation, Simulations, Group Projects etc.